Diophantine Geometry over Groups IX: Envelopes and Imaginaries

 Starting with a limit group $Sduo$, and its associated graded completion, $GC_p(Sduo)$, we can apply the construction of the Duo envelope, that is presented in theorem 1.4, and associate with $GC_p(Sduo)$ a finite collection of Duo limit groups, so that one of the graded completions that is associated with these Duo limit groups is a graded closure of $GC_p(Sduo)$, and the distinguished vertex groups of these Duo limit groups contain the distinguished vertex group of $GC_p(Sduo)$, and in particular contain the subgroup $<\hat d_0>$.

-Since the graded completion we started the construction with, $GC_p(Sduo)$, is contained in $Sduo$, and $Sduo$ is obtained from $GC_p(Sduo)$ by amalgamating to it the closure, $Cl_q(Sduo)$, each of the Duo limit groups that is obtained from $GC_p(Sduo)$ using the construction of the Duo envelope (theorem 1.4) can be extended to $Sduo$ itself. i.e., with $Sduo$ we associate finitely many limit groups, where each of these limit groups is obtained from $Sduo$ by amalgamating it with the second graded completion (the one that is associated with the subgroup $<\tilde q>$) of one of the Duo limit groups that are constructed from it.
+Since the graded completion that we started the construction with, $GC_p(Sduo)$, is contained in $Sduo$, and $Sduo$ is obtained from $GC_p(Sduo)$ by amalgamating to it the closure, $Cl_q(Sduo)$, each of the Duo limit groups that is obtained from $GC_p(Sduo)$ using the construction of the Duo envelope (theorem 1.4) can be extended to $Sduo$ itself. i.e., with $Sduo$ we associate finitely many limit groups, where each of these limit groups is obtained from $Sduo$ by amalgamating it with the second graded completion (the one that is associated with the subgroup $<\tilde q>$) of one of the Duo limit groups that are constructed from it.
 We call the obtained limit groups $uniformization$ $limit$ $groups$, and denote their entire collection (i.e., all the limit groups of this form that are obtained from the various Duo limit groups $Sduo$), $Unif_1,\ldots,Unif_d$. \endproclaim

-Uniformization limit groups is the main tool that will serve us to obtain separation of variables, which will eventually enable us to find the class functions that we are aiming for, i.e., class functions that separate classes and associate a bounded set of elements with each equivalence class.
+Uniformization limit groups is the main tool that will serve us to obtain separation of variables, which will eventually enable us to find the class functions that we are aiming for. i.e., class functions that separate classes and associate a bounded set of elements with each equivalence class (up to the basic equivalence relations).

 As we did with the Duo limit groups $Tduo$, for presentation purposes we assume that the terminal limit groups of each of the Duo limit groups that are associated with the various completions, $GC_p(Sduo_i)$, are rigid (and not solid) with respect to the subgroup $<\hat d_0>$, and that the graded completions that are associated with these duo limit groups contain no abelian vertex groups in any of their levels.
 Since uniformization limit groups were constructed from these Duo limit groups, this implies that the terminal limit group of all the uniformization limit groups are rigid as well, and the graded completions that are associated with the constructed uniformization limit groups contain no abelian vertex groups in any of their levels.
 Later on we generalize our arguments and omit these assumptions.

 Before we use the uniformization limit groups to further constructions we list some of their basic properties that will assist us in the sequel.
 These have mainly to do with the various maps from the rigid and solid limit groups, $Ipr_1,\ldots,Ipr_w$, into uniformization limit groups.